 There are many ways to provide a room in your house with a unique look and feel.
-Different types of paint can be applied in a variety of ways to provide depth and texture.
+Different types of professional painting techniques can be applied in a variety of ways to provide depth and texture.

 Wallpaper, too, can provide texture to walls in a room.